 Many nonprofit organizations operating across borders have to cope with the complex web of U.S. sanctions programs and the processes for obtaining licenses from the Office of Foreign Assets Control (OFAC) or the Department of Commerce, Bureau of Industry and Security (BIS), in order to conduct transactions that would otherwise be prohibited under U.S. law.
 These processes, always difficult, have become much more challenging during the Covid-19 pandemic.

-This webinar will bring together legal experts, including a former OFAC licensing chief, an in-house counsel at an NGO, and a defense attorney who represents clients in both criminal and civil cases involving alleged violations of OFAC and BIS regulations.
-They will:
+This webinar, recorded on September 30 2020, brought together legal experts, including a former OFAC licensing chief, an in-house counsel at an NGO, and a defense attorney who represents clients in both criminal and civil cases involving alleged violations of OFAC and BIS regulations.
+Together they:

-- Provide an overview of the legal and procedural framework of the licensing processes at OFAC and BIS;
+- Provided an overview of the legal and procedural framework of the licensing processes at OFAC and BIS;

-- Offer tips on navigating those processes, and
+- Offered tips on navigating those processes, and

-- Explore ways in which these processes can be improved.
+- Explored ways in which these processes can be improved.

 About Our Speakers: